icflorescu/openshift-cartridge-nodejs/README.md

     rhc app create appname https://raw.githubusercontent.com/icflorescu/openshift-cartridge-nodejs/master/metadata/manifest.yml

-...where `appname` is the name of your application.
+…where `appname` is the name of your application.

 If you want to create the app with **your own source code** instead of the provided application template, run: